dotmesh-io/dotscience-python/README.md

 The third argument is the path to the directory we're saving the Tensorflow model in, in this case `./model`.
 If called as `model()` rather than `add_model()`, this path is returned, so that it can be used to wrap the output path argument to `simple_save` in our example.

-For classifier models, an optional keyword argument is supported in both `model()` and `add_model()`: `classes` can be provided as a path to a CSV file listing your classes, to enable automatic model metric tracking in deployment.
+For classifier models, an optional keyword argument is supported in both `model()` and `add_model()`: `classes` can be provided as a path to a JSON file listing your classes, to enable automatic model metric tracking in deployment.

 Note that we don't need to call `output()` for the paths passed to `model()` and `add_model()`; they automatically declare the files as outputs from this run.